KangSikWoo/Catching-Game/README.md

 ## 📌 key Functions
 * Rabbits and bugs are randomly located!
 * Each time a game is leveled up, the number of rabbits and bugs and game time increase appropriately to match the game's difficulty.
+* Show a different banner for each situation!